Funding your law course

 University of Bristol Law School Graduate Teaching Assistant

 Applications for the full-time research studentship/Graduate Teaching Assistant (GTA) leading to the degree of PhD are currently open.
-The deadline for applications is 21 April 2023.
+Applications for 2023 are now closed.

 More information: GTA Advert 2023 (Office document, 30kB)